tastybug/zettelkasten/catalog/spring/essentials-mod7-jdbc-templates.md

 # JDBC Templates

-`JdbcTemplates` are threat safe and reusable.
+`JdbcTemplates` are thread safe and reusable.
 They hide a lot complexity behind a clean abstraction.
 Exceptions will be thrown out of it.
 Custom behaviour can be wired in.

 ## Problems with Plain JDBC